2-Way Calendar Sync — Your Calendar and Your Billing, Finally Connected

 Setting It Up

-Getting calendar sync running takes about two minutes.
+Getting calendar sync running takes about 30 seconds.
 Here's the setup:

 1